Weighted Contrastive Learning for Anomaly-Aware Time-Series Forecasting: Experiments

 \section{Experiments}

-We evaluate on a nationwide ATM transaction dataset covering $\sim$1.3k locations over two years, with daily withdrawal counts as the target variable.
+We evaluate on a nationwide ATM transaction dataset covering $\sim$1.3k locations over two years, with daily withdrawal amounts as the target variable.
 We adopt a rolling-origin protocol: $70\%$ training, $10\%$ validation, $20\%$ test.

 \textbf{Synthetic Anomaly Augmentation.} We do augmentation by creating anomalous samples based on the knowledge of domain experts.
 Each anomaly is parameterized by amplitude, duration, and decay, sampled from distributions fitted to a historical high-impact event.
 The anomaly function is: $a(n) = \frac{A \cdot n \cdot e^{-B n^{C}}}{90409},$ where $n$ is the day index relative to anomaly onset, and $(A,B,C)$ control severity and shape.
 The anomaly is added to the tail of the input window and propagated into the forecast horizon, so the model observes the onset and must adjust its trajectory.
 This setup produces domain-plausible demand spikes and dropouts and allows reproducible stress-testing of models.
 Figures \ref{fig:anomaly_examples} and \ref{fig:example_innjected_anomaly} show one example of augmenting data to present an anomalous situation.